bradleyandrick/linkedin-focus-feed/README.md

 - Add configuration options to toggle which elements to hide
 - Add functionality to remove other non-relevant elements
+- Publish to Chrome Web Store (I'm not sure if I want to deal with that and LinkedIn terms of service garbage)

 ## License